qirun-chen/channelling-hans/README.md

 # channelling-hans
 Hans Rosling is a data visualisation legend.
-This app is an homage to Hans Rosling.
+This visualization is an homage to Hans Rosling.

 Based on d3.v4